Baldwon/academic-kickstart/content/home/experience.md

   location = "Saudi Arabia"
   date_start = "2018-09-20"
   date_end = "2019-01-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Quantum investigation for the adsorption of molecules on TiO2 surface"""

 +++